Navid200/xDrip/docs/Clear-queue.md

 ![](./images/treatment-menu.png)
 <br/>

+Doing this will bring up a form so that you can type in the command instead of speaking it into the microphone.
-Enter the following phrase into the form.
+Type the following phrase into the form and enter.
 clear transmitter queue